 Meal prep?: You can absolutely make this ahead of time for your work lunches.
 I have kept this tuna salad in a sealed container in the refrigerator for 3 days and it continues tasting fresh (nope, the avocado doesn’t turn brown).
 The only reason I haven’t tested it past the three day mark is because I’ve consumed it before it has sat longer, but I’m willing to bet you could stretch it to 4 or 5 days.
 So if you like to make big batches of food for work lunches, this would be a fantastic recipe to quadruple.

 3-Ingredient Mayo-Free Tuna Salad

-- 2-3 teaspoons fresh lemon juice to taste
+- 1 to 2 Tbsp fresh lemon juice to taste

 - 1 pinch sea salt to taste

 - Add all tuna salad ingredients to a small mixing bowl and stir together until well-combined.
 Sea salt to taste and enjoy on top of a green salad or in a sandwich.
 Keep in a sealed container in the refrigerator for up to 3 days.